If you’re like me, you’re always looking for ways to make your next Disney Cruise even more magical.

 You will get an email confirmation (and your travel agent will too if you noted you wanted to use them) to the address provided.

-Travel must start within 24 months of when Disney received your placeholder card.
+Travel must start within 24 months of when Disney receives your placeholder card.

 Cancel at any time during these 24 months and Disney will refund your deposit.
 Likewise, if you do not convert your placeholder, your money will be refunded as well.